RakhithJK/OfficeDev-teams-toolkit-wiki/Using-existing-Azure-AD-app-in-TeamsFx-project.md

-This doc is for using existing Azure AD app or Manually Create Azure AD app for TeamsFx project in Visual Studio or Visual Studio Code.
+This doc is for using existing Microsoft Entra app or Manually Create Microsoft Entra app for TeamsFx project in Visual Studio or Visual Studio Code.
 Please follow the instruction and make sure all reqirued info is properly set in your TeamsFx project.

-# Create an Azure AD app (Optional)
+# Create an Microsoft Entra app (Optional)

-> You may skip this part if you already has an Azure AD app.
+> You may skip this part if you already has an Microsoft Entra app.
-1. Go to the [Azure Portal](https://portal.azure.com) and select "Azure Active Directory".
+1. Go to the [Azure Portal](https://portal.azure.com) and select "Microsoft Entra".

-1. Select "App Registrations" and click on "New registration" to create a new Azure AD app:
+1. Select "App Registrations" and click on "New registration" to create a new Microsoft Entra app:
    * **Name**: The name of your configuration app.
    * **Supported account types**: Select "Account in this organizational directory only"
    * Leave the "Redirect URL" field blank for now.